Back to all posts

 A new water heater is one of the most important investments you’ll make for your home’s comfort and efficiency.
 But with so many options on the market, it’s easy to feel overwhelmed.
 The right choice depends on your family’s needs, your home’s existing setup, and your budget.
 Thinking through a few key factors will help you find a model that delivers reliable hot water for years to come.
 We’ll walk through how to pick the perfect size, compare long-term costs, choose the right fuel source, and decide whether it’s time for a replacement.
 Making an informed decision now will save you from cold showers and high utility bills down the road.

-Find the Perfect Size for Your Family
+How to Choose the Right Size for Your Home

 Getting the size right is the first step to endless hot showers.
 If your tank is too small, you’ll run out of hot water during peak times.
 If it’s too big, you’ll waste money heating water you don’t use.
 For traditional tank models, a good rule of thumb is that most homes with one to four people need a tank that holds 50 to 80 gallons.
 However, your family’s habits matter, too.
 Do you often run the dishwasher and laundry while someone is showering?
 A professional can help you calculate your home’s peak demand to ensure your new heater can keep up.